HeeJohn/HeeJohn/README.md

 ## 🌟 Recent 3 Projects

 1. [TrueEchoProject](https://github.com/TrueEchoProject/TrueEcho_Main) - A Social Networking that faciliatie to be a true-self using Java & Spring.
-2. [isHere-app-front](https://github.com/Kookutility/isHere-app-front) - A platform to find&found lost item using Dart & Flutter and Java & Spring.
+2. [Now, here](https://github.com/now-here-5/Now-Here) - A service that conducts random matching of people on an event-by-event basis using Java & Spring & OCI
 3. [book_store](https://github.com/HeeJohn/book_store) - A simple second-hand textbook trade project using Dart and Flutter.

 ## 🌐 Connect with Me